Delft Aerospace Rocket Engineering: Safety Board

 The Safety Board does not actively develop rockets, but consists of experienced DARE members, that can join the Safety Board after a minimum of one-year training.
 The Safety Board oversees testing done in DARE, checks rockets prior to launch, and is responsible for all safety-related elements of DARE's work.
 The Safety Board can overrule any safety-related decision.

 Project Sparrow

-Project Sparrow is the newest initiative of DARE, towards building the society’s first liquid-propelled, thrust-vectoring rocket engine, which will be named Firebolt.
-It shall provide the required power and control using a LOX – Ethanol engine, to build rockets that go beyond the 100 km Kármán line.
-This engine will be the successor to the hybrid-powered Nimbus used in the DARE Stratos IV rocket, powering DARE’s next generation of high-performance rockets, and will be the first step towards sending the first student-designed rocket into orbit around Earth.
+Project Sparrow is DARE's latest initiative to develop the society's first liquid-propelled, thrust-vectoring rocket, named Firebolt.
+The engine will provide the necessary power and control to propel rockets beyond the 100 km Kármán line by using a LOX–ethanol propellant system.
+As the successor to the hybrid-powered Nimbus engine used in the DARE Stratos IV rocket, Firebolt will power DARE's next generation of high-performance vehicles and serve as the first step toward placing a student-designed rocket into Earth orbit.

 Project Sparrow will eventually develop a flight-ready engine, which could be integrated by DARE into a sounding rocket; the sounding rocket will also be a testbed for validating rocket dynamics with the thrust-vectoring engine.
 The rocket eventually will incorporate staging and recovery systems.